harrypower/CHIPdocs/README.md

-To setup and configure CHIP with an os and wifi conncetion use the following:
+To setup and configure CHIP with an os and wifi connection use the following:
 * [Headless CHIP setup](chip_headless_setup.md)

 The software setup aka additions, changes, updates use the following: